curvegrid/go-ethereum-wiki/Developers'-Guide.md

 Only github is used to track issues.
 (Please include the commit and branch when reporting an issue.)

-Pull requests should by default commit on the `develop` branch.
+Pull requests should by default commit on the `master` branch.
-The `master` branch is only used for finished stable major releases.

 ## Stacktrace